ashwinreddy/blog/_notes/Public/People/Arendt.md

 ---
 title: "Arendt"
 feed: hide
+tags:
+- philosopher
 ---

-Hannah Arendt (1906-1975) was an influential political philosopher.
+Hannah Arendt (1906-1975) was an influential political philosopher from [[Germany]] and a [[Sage]].
 She had a background in the classics.
 A Jewish woman, she survived the Holocaust.
 She studied under and had an affair with [[Heidegger]].
 She wrote her dissertation on [[Augustine]].

 ## Reading list